 Feedback from all services has been really positive; participants have enjoyed attending the training and early analysis from our evaluation demonstrates significant improvements in reported knowledge, skills and confidence.

-The project is now progressing into a second year.
+The project is now progressing into its fifth year.
 The project team are reviewing the curriculum in light of participant feedback and we are liaising with services once more to negotiate further delivery of the training to more of their staff, or support and facilitation should they wish to deliver the curriculum themselves.

 If you want to know more about the Inpatient CAMHS Whole Team Training please get in touch via our contact page and mark for the attention of John Neary, the project’s clinical lead.